-Someone knocked on the door thrice (they had the traditional metal door knockers on wooden doors) at about the same time.
-I walked across the room holding my smartphone in one hand; typing ‘how to say Hello in Arabic’.
+Someone knocked on the door (they had the traditional metal door knockers on wooden doors) at about the same time.
+I walked across the room holding my smartphone in one hand, typing, ‘how to say Hello in Arabic’.
 To my surprise, a handsome brunette woman was waiting at the door with a cloche covered plate in hand and a trolley full of food (I wasn’t ready for breakfast yet).

 ‘SabāH al-xeir (Good morning)’ she said.

 ‘as-salāmu 3aleikum (Hello!)’
-I stammered reading the text from my mobile phone.
+I stammered reading the text on my mobile phone.
 ‘I’m sorry madam, I don’t speak Arabic’.

-‘O! thank you, but I shall do it myself’ I said.
+‘O! thank you, but I shall manage it myself’ I said.

 ‘No, thank you’ I said

 ‘If you need anything else, you can call the counter downstairs.
 We’ll be happy to help you!’ and smiled at me again.